-The mineral deposits and calcium deposits in hard water causes a scale buildup.
+The mineral deposits and calcium deposits in hard water cause a scale buildup.
+Periodically you will need to descale your Keurig to keep your coffee tasting great.
 Descaling is using a cleaning solution to remove those water minerals.

 If you don’t want to spend the money on descaling solutions, then try these Keurig cleaning methods to save money.

 What You’ll Need to descale your keurig

 As parents of 3 little kids, Force of Nature is our go-to all purpose cleaner.
 It's nontoxic but is EPA approved for use against Covid-19.

 We love vinegar, but we use Force of Nature every day.

 When you are finished there will not be a vinegar taste nor a vinegar smell.